 Since then, as Union County and the surrounding areas grew to over 84,000 residents, we’ve grown right alongside.
 In Fall of 2014, we started a new and major chapter in our history with our restructuring into Memorial Health, an independent health system which includes:

 - Memorial Hospital’s main campus – a 97-bed primary and emergency care center, with more than 30 additional service lines

-- Memorial City Gate Medical Center – an outpatient facility housing our Urgent Care, Physical Therapy and Sports Medicine, Orthopedics and Sports Medicine medical practice, Imaging, and Laboratory testing
+- Memorial City Gate Medical Center – an outpatient facility housing our Urgent Care, Physical Therapy & Sports Medicine, Orthopedics & Sports Medicine medical practice, Imaging, and Laboratory testing

 - Memorial Gables – a skilled nursing facility providing short-term, long-term, and care for those with dementia

 - Memorial Medical Group – a network of more than 53 physicians and mid-level providers